KablammoMan/TicTacToeAI/README.md

 # TicTacToeAI
-My first attempt at making a simple AI for a simple game
+My first attempt at making a simple neural networkless AI for a simple game